libfuse/python-fuse/README.cups.md

 application that's printing to the file is recreating the "print job" when it's supposed to.
 So,

-lets implement the unlink function, so we can do a
+let's implement the unlink function, so we can do a

     rm wilma.txt